South American nations at the FIFA World Cup: 1994: Bolivia returns to the World Cup, Colombian tragedy, Brazil's fourth World Cup title

-Colombia finished top of their qualifying group without having lost a match, which included a historic 5–0 win over Argentina in Buenos Aires.
-Expectations of the team were high, some even naming them as favourites to win the tournament.
-The match in Group A between Colombia and Romania was the first game for either side in the group phase; Colombia lost 1–3 to Romania.
-The team went into their second group game against the United States knowing they had to win to have any chance of progressing.
+Colombia, despite high expectations due to their style and impressive qualifying campaign, which included a historic 5–0 win over Argentina in Buenos Aires, disappointed in the tournament.
+After starting the group stage with a 1–3 loss to Romania, the team went into their second group game against hosts United States knowing they had to win to ease their chances of progressing.
 In the 35th minute, Andrés Escobar attempted to cut out a cross but accidentally deflected the ball into his own net.
 Earnie Stewart took the Americans two goals in front after scoring in the 56th minute.
 Iván Valenciano scored a consolation goal for Colombia in the closing minutes of the match.
 Colombia did, however, win their final group match 2–0 over Switzerland, but it was not enough to ensure progression.
+The team was supposedly dogged by influence from betting syndicates and drug cartels, with coach Francisco Maturana receiving death threats over squad selection.
+Escobar wound up shot to death outside a bar in a Medellín suburb only ten days after the match, apparently in retaliation for the own goal.